sinisin/tutorials/Order_end_point_app.md

 ### Logging and Monitoring

-Function App built in feature Application Insights can be used as it collects log, performance, and error data.
+The Function App comes with a built in feature "Application Insights" which can be used to collect log, performance, and error data.
 It automatically detects performance anomalies.
-It can be configured be enabling this feature in the function app.
+It can be configured by enabling this feature in the function app.

 ## Logical Boundary
 The application processing completes when the Order object is persisted into Cosmos DB.